Drbvr/LivelyGraph/README.md

 ## Future Developments

 We're planning to transition to a SaaS model and introduce an App Store for third-party apps.
 Developers can create apps using our GraphQL and LLM functions to offer users powerful visualizations and analyses.

+## Wiki

+For more detailed information on LivelyGraph's features, usage scenarios, installation & setup, and other aspects of the project, please visit our [wiki](https://github.com/Drbvr/LivelyGraph/wiki).
+The wiki provides comprehensive documentation and guidelines to help users and contributors get the most out of LivelyGraph.

+## Guidelines

+When contributing to the project, please follow these guidelines:

+- **README**: Use the README for a brief overview of the project, key features, usage, and other high-level information.
+- **Wiki**: Use the wiki for detailed documentation, including features, usage scenarios, installation & setup, and any other in-depth information.